olivesgatech/GradTrust/README.md

 ![Qualitative results showcasing value of GradTrust on two networks](figs/Qualitative.png) Qualitative analysis of mispredictions on AlexNet (top row), MaxVit-t (middle row) and ensemble mispredictions across all networks (bottom row).
 All displayed images have high softmax and ordered in ascending order of GradTrust.

+## Questions?

+If you have any questions, regarding the dataset or the code, you can contact the authors [Mohit](mohit.p@gatech.edu), or even better open an issue in this repo and we'll do our best to help.